 1983: AIDS is Identified in France

-Researchers at the time believed the disease to be unique among gay people and caused by gay sexual activity; however, when people who frequently come in contact with the blood of others -- including hemophiliacs and people who inject drugs -- also showed symptoms of the same disease, it became clear that this was not the case.
-In 1983, researchers at the Pasteur Institute in France confirmed the exact virus (Human Immunodeficiency Virus, or HIV) that caused these symptoms, formally identifying the disease as AIDS.
+Researchers initially believed the disease to be unique to gay individuals and caused by gay sexual activity.
+However, when individuals frequently in contact with others' blood, including hemophiliacs and drug users, exhibited similar symptoms, it became evident that this was not the case.
+In 1983, researchers at the Pasteur Institute in France identified the exact virus (Human Immunodeficiency Virus, or HIV) causing these symptoms, formally identifying the disease as AIDS.
+Preventing HIV, PrEP medications, and anal or vaginal sex should all be part of the discussion.

 1987: AZT is Approved to Treat AIDS